actionhero/actionhero/docs/servers/web.md

 Web clients (http and https) you can define an optional RESTful mapping to help route requests to actions.
 If the client doesn't specify an action via a param, and the base route isn't a named action, the action will attempt to be discerned from this `config/routes.js` file.

-As of ActionHero v10, this file is considered to be a config, rather than a top level file as it was previously.

 #### Example

 This variables in play here are: